 These days, more and more seniors are making the choice to spend the rest of their lives at home, where their families grew up, where their cherished memories were created, and where their community and daily routines are a joy to them.
 This notion of aging in place has led to a growing trend known as the “Village Movement,” which is designed to meet the emotional and functional needs of older residents, by helping seniors stay in their communities by modifying their homes, giving aging in place advice and providing assistance when it is needed.
 This is a great idea for seniors who are able to take care of themselves or have family members living close by.

 This is the general term describing any type of housing facility that is designed specifically and exclusively for seniors.
 This includes retirement homes, senior housing, retirement communities, and senior apartments.
 Whether the living facilities are condos, apartments or houses, in general, they are easier for seniors to navigate and maintain.
-They are ideal for seniors who need a place that requires little upkeep and who need only minor assistance with daily living.
+They are ideal for seniors who are considering living in a condo upon retirement or who need a place that requires little upkeep and who need only minor assistance with daily living.

 Also known as congregate care, adult group home or residential care assisted living is for seniors who need help with the activities of daily living.
 Staff are available 24 hours each day.
 Depending on the level of care needed, some assisted living facilities provide apartments with a shared dining room, while others just provide rooms.
 There are also other common areas for socializing with other residents.
 McKnight Place is an example of assisted living.